DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 Docking benchmark mode
 -------------------------------------

-In a docking benchmark mode, you cano provide the path to the reference structures in the graph generation step.
+In a docking benchmark mode, you can provide the path to the reference structures in the graph generation step.
 Knowing the reference structure, the following target values will be automatically computed, based on CAPRI quality criteria [1]_,  and assigned to the graphs :

 - **irmsd**: interface RMSD (RMSD between the superimposed interface residues)